cosinekitty/astronomy/source/js/README.md

 <a name="RotateVector"></a>

 ## RotateVector(rotation, vector) ⇒ [<code>Vector</code>](#Vector)
-Applies a rotation to a vector, yielding a rotated vector.

-This function transforms a vector in one orientation to a vector in another orientation.

 **Kind**: global function
 **Returns**: [<code>Vector</code>](#Vector) - A vector in the orientation specified by `rotation`.
+**Brief**: Applies a rotation to a vector, yielding a rotated vector.

+This function transforms a vector in one orientation to a vector in another orientation.

 | Param | Type | Description |
 | --- | --- | --- |